 A real champion of disease resistance, ‘Provider’ is resistant not only to mosaic virus, but also to powdery mildew and downy mildew.

-You’ll be harvesting pods from this cultivar in just 50-60 days.
+You’ll be harvesting pods from this cultivar in just 50 to 60 days.

 ‘Tavera’ is an open-pollinated filet bean that is described as “extra fine.”

-The slender pods of this cultivar reach 4-5 inches in length, and are a medium dark green color.
+The slender pods of this cultivar reach four to five inches in length, and are a medium dark green color.

 Pods are tender, round, and stringless with white seeds.